rohshall/podcaster-rs/README.md

 `remote` shows the podcast episodes available for download.
 `download` downloads the podcast episodes.
 `local` shows the podcast episodes downloaded locally for playing.
 `play` plays the episodes downloaded.
+It uses the `player` from the config file.